applegrain/exercisms/javascript/robot-name/README.md

 Every once in a while we need to reset a robot to its factory settings, which means that their name gets wiped.
-The next time you ask, it will respond with a new name.
+The next time you ask, it will respond with a new random name.

+The names must be random: they should not follow a predictable sequence.
 Random names means a risk of collisions.
+Your solution should not allow the use of the same name twice when avoidable.
 In some exercism language tracks there are tests to ensure that the same name is never used twice.

 ## Setup